Suzanne Donahue & Mikael Sovijarvi - Gods In Spandex - Gods In Polyester

 MIKAEL: Without Google, there would be no Gods In Polyester or Spandex.
 Period.
 Or the books wouldn't have been made by people with no connections and very little money.

 How did these people react when you contacted them?
-I ask you this because we experienced the case of finding people who were astonished that someone, somewhere in the world was interested in their career (Mike Abbott and Stuart Smith for example).
+I ask you this because we experienced the case of finding people who were astonished that someone, somewhere in the world, was actually interested in their career (Mike Abbott and Stuart Smith for example).

 MIKAEL: Most of them were genuinely surprised that there was an interest in their career, let alone that anyone remembered who they were.
 This was especially the case with Polyester, which featured a lot of actors and directors who did one to three films, like Laurel Barnett, Robert S. Fiveson and George Barry.